 - 1. Visually note wind direction and speed. - 2.
-Flaps should not be used in this model of aircraft. - 3.
+Set flaps to 10°. - 3.
 Taxi onto the runway, aligning the nose wheel with the centerline. - 4.
 Hold the brakes firmly to prevent the aircraft from rolling. - 5.
 Smoothly apply full throttle. - 6.
-Announce "Engine instruments in the green, RPM." - 7.
+Announce "Engine instruments in the green, \\\\\ RPM." - 7.
 Smoothly release the brakes and announce "Airspeed is alive." - 8.
 Maintain directional control with rudder pedals. - 9.
-Lift off at 51 KIAS. - 10.
-Pitch up to maintain 56 KIAS until obstacles are cleared. - 11.
-After obstacle clearance is assured, pitch for an attitude which will allow the aircraft to accelerate to either V_x or V_y as appropriate and retract the flaps as the aircraft accelerates through 65 KIAS. - 12.
+Lift off at 51 KIAS\. - 10.
+Pitch up to maintain 56 KIAS\ until obstacles are cleared. - 11.
+After obstacle clearance is assured, pitch for an attitude which will allow the aircraft to accelerate to either Vx or Vy as appropriate and retract the flaps as the aircraft accelerates through 65 KIAS. - 12.
 To depart the pattern, continue straight out, or exit with a 45° turn in the direction of the traffic pattern. - 13.
 At 1000' AGL, complete the climb checklist.

-^{}Note: Lift off speed and climb speed are dependent on weight.
+\Note: Lift off speed and climb speed are dependent on weight.
 Consult the performance section of the POH.